-New employees who are currently not members of a suitable pension scheme will be automatically enrolled into a company supported money purchase personal pension plan unless they elect to opt out.
+New employees who are currently not members of a suitable pension scheme will be automatically enrolled into a company supported felxible money purchase personal pension plan unless they elect to opt out.
 Information will be sent to the employee's home address directly by the pension provider.
 More information on pension arrangements and enrolment, can be accessed via the online portal.

-5.9.2 Life assurance
+5.9.2 Death in service life assurance

-All members of a company supported pension scheme are also provided with a life assurance benefit.
-The level of benefit is either 1x pensionable salary or 3x pensionable salary depending on the pension scheme of which you are a member.
+All members of the company supported pension scheme are also provided with a death in service benefit.
+The level of benefit is either 1x pensionable salary or 3x pensionable salary depending on your pension scheme entitlement.
 This benefit ceases on the earlier of either your employment ceasing with the company or on reaching your normal retirement date.

-5.9.3 Beneficiaries
+5.9.3 Expression of wishes forms